LeetLLM

 FlashAttention & Memory EfficiencyScaling LLM Inference

-The previous chapter showed how FlashAttention reduces memory traffic inside one attention kernel.
-This chapter moves up one layer: how does an inference server decide which requests share each forward pass?
+FlashAttention reduces memory traffic inside one attention kernel.
+The next serving question sits one layer higher: how does an inference server decide which requests share each forward pass?

-Continuous batching is a serving scheduler problem: keep the GPU busy while requests arrive with different prompt lengths, output lengths, and deadlines.
-This chapter shows how production LLM servers batch work without waiting for every request to finish at the same time.
+Continuous batching is an inference scheduler problem: keep the GPU busy while requests arrive with different prompt lengths, output lengths, and deadlines.
+Production LLM servers batch work without waiting for every request to finish at the same time.

 A simple request-level baseline handles this with static batching.
 It fills a batch of requests, runs them together, and waits for the longest one to finish before starting the next batch.
-If one customer asks for a ten-paragraph analysis, completed short answers leave idle batch slots until the long generation ends.
+If one developer asks for a ten-paragraph migration plan, completed short answers leave idle batch slots until the long generation ends.

 Continuous batching improves serving throughput by reusing finished request slots between decode steps.